 What can I do at Mickey’s Halloween Party?

 There is so much to do at Mickey’s Not-So-Scary Halloween Party!
 We’ve broken down the main activities into sections.
 It’s up to you how you want to spend your time – some people make photo ops with characters their priority, others love the shows and some are all about the candy!
 Let’s take a look at the fun things you can do at this Halloween event.

 Mickey’s “Boo-to-You” Halloween Parade is fantastic – in fact, it’s my personal favorite part of the whole party!

 The parade, set to the catchy, upbeat “Boo To You” song, is full of energetic performers, spectacular floats and tons of favorite Disney characters.
 If you love villains, you won’t be disappointed – but there are plenty of positive characters, too.

-The 2019 parade includes such favorites as Mickey and Minnie Mouse (in brand new Halloween costumes!), Wreck-It Ralph, Vanellope von Schweetz, Clarabelle Cow and Adventureland’s own Pirates.
-Some new additions make an appearance as well, such as a new Tomorrowland unit with The Incredibles, Edna Mode, Buzz Lightyear and more!
+The 2023 parade includes such favorites as Minnie Mouse, Clarabelle Cow, and Daisy Duck (in brand new Halloween costumes – dressed as the Sanderson Sisters from Hocus Pocus, no less!), Mickey Mouse, Rapunzel, Flynn Rider, Alice in Wonderland, Vanellope von Schweetz, Frontierland’s Country Bears and Adventureland’s own Pirates.
+Some new additions made an appearance as well, such as a new car for Cruella DeVille, Ursula with Flotsam and Jetsam, Gaston, and more!

 You have two chances to catch the parade during the Halloween party (9:15 pm & 11:15 pm).
 If Disney parades are your thing, I recommend watching it the first time so that if you love it as much as I do, you can see it again during the second showing!
 If you know you’ll only want to watch it once, then the second parade time is generally a little less crowded.